-The estimated quantity of water available to MWD on behalf of DWA and CVWD for exchange deliveries of Colorado River Aqueduct water for artificial replenishment in the Upper Coachella Valley during 2022, is as follows:
+The estimated quantity of water available to MWD on behalf of DWA and CVWD for exchange deliveries of Colorado River Aqueduct water for artificial replenishment in the Upper Coachella Valley during 2024, is as follows:

-- Table A water: 9,705 AF (based on delivery of 5% of the maximum Table A allocation; 2,788 AF on behalf of DWA) - Article 56 Carry-over water from 2021: None

-- Estimated supplemental water:

-- o 0 AF of Turn-Back Pool water

-- o 0 AF of Article 21 water

-- Potentially up to 3,903 AF of Yuba water (1,121 AF available for DWA purchase)

-- 50,000 AF of Quantitative Settlement Agreement water (CVWD 35 TAF Program and 15 TAF Program)
+- Table A water: 77,640 AF (based on delivery of 40% of the maximum Table A allocation; 22,300 AF on behalf of DWA) - Article 56 Carry-over water from 2022: 97,050 AF (27,875 AF on behalf of DWA) - Estimated supplemental water: - o 0 AF of Turn-Back Pool water - o 0 AF of Article 21 water - Potentially up to 1,477 AF of Yuba water (424 AF available for DWA purchase) - 50,000 AF of Quantitative Settlement Agreement water (CVWD 35 TAF Program and 15 TAF Program)

-The grand total is approximately 63,608 AF (maximum).
+The grand total is approximately 226,167 AF.
 MWD will deliver a portion of the above quantities to DWA and CVWD by exchange of Colorado River water, and a portion via credit from the Advance Delivery account.
-During the first three months of 2022, a total of 8,629 AF of Colorado River water has already been delivered to the Whitewater River Groundwater Replenishment Facility (all apportioned to CVWD under the QSA 15 TAF Program), and 0 AF of Colorado River water has been delivered to the Mission Creek Groundwater Replenishment Facility.
-MWD expects to deliver a total of 15,000 AF of Colorado River Water by the end of the year.
+During the first three months of 2024, a total of 16,545 AF of Colorado River water has already been delivered to the Whitewater River Groundwater Replenishment Facility, and no Colorado River water has been delivered to the Mission Creek Groundwater Replenishment Facility.